Maximum Amount to be Requested: $1,500 per project

 Deadline: March 2, 2020

 The professional and career development of all graduate students is a top priority of the Dietrich School.
 We foster a culture in which the value of diverse, excellent, and high-impact careers both within and beyond the academy is broadly understood and embraced.
 Graduate students combine deep disciplinary training with the development of broad and versatile competencies such as communication, project management, collaborative work in interdisciplinary teams, and leadership.

 Complementing programming developed by the university, school, and departments, this program is intended to support student-designed and student-led projects that will contribute to the professional development of graduate students.
 This is an opportunity for gtraduate students to take the lead on a project, to implement it and assess its impact, and thus also to develop leadership skills.

-Supported projects might include, but are not limited to, student-facilitated or organized workshops or panel discussions on a specific versatile competency or transferable skill; student-organized events with doctoral alumni from employment sectors beyond the academy; activities that incorporate partnering with non-academic campus units to promote professional development; or projects that link professional development with other strategic priorities in graduate studies, such as diversity and inclusion, or global awareness and engagement.
+Supported projects might include, but are not limited to, student-facilitated workshops or panel discussions on a specific versatile competency or transferable skill; student-organized events with doctoral alumni from employment sectors beyond the academy; activities that incorporate partnering with non-academic campus units to promote professional development; or projects that connect with other strategic priorities in graduate studies, such as diversity and inclusion or global awareness and engagement.

 All current graduate students across disciplines are eligible to apply.
 Individuals and groups of no more than three students from one or from across several programs can submit a proposal.

 Preference will be given to proposals that address needs and topics not covered by current professional development programming, to proposals that are put forward by teams including and targeting students from two or more graduate programs in the Dietrich School, and to proposals that promise a sustainable impact.
 Each proposal must focus on a specific professional development need related to success in graduate school and beyond.